-To be fair it’s not just any old rock, it is an ancient standing stone. . . but still . . .?
+To be fair it’s not just any old rock, it is apparently an ancient standing stone . . . but still . . .

-Mad?
-Some might say so but when I read her thoughts, and don’t mistake me there is part of me that concedes that it was most probably some kind of publicity stunt, I was quite stuck by the romantic ideals of the match.
+So?
+Crazy?
+Some might say definitely, but when I read her thoughts (and don’t mistake me there is part of me that concedes that it was most probably some kind of publicity stunt) I was quite stuck by the romantic ideals of the match.

 Last year Emin said “The stone I married is beautiful and dignified – it will never let me down” and to be fair isn’t that all any of us want from our partners?
 Just a thought.